 Shell plc (Shell), formerly Royal Dutch Shell Plc, is an integrated oil and gas company.
 The company explores for and produces oil and gas from conventional fields and sources such as tight rock, shale and coal formations.
 It operates refining and petrochemical complexes across the world.
 Shell’s product offerings include lubricants, bitumen and liquefied petroleum gas; and petrochemical products such as raw materials for plastics, coatings and detergents.
 The company is a major producer of biofuel in Brazil.
-It also has interests in various liquefied natural gas (LNG) and gas to liquids (GTL) projects.
+The company also has interests in various liquefied natural gas (LNG) and gas to liquids (GTL) projects.
 The company markets its products directly and indirectly through distributors in Europe, Asia, Oceania, Africa, North America, and South America.
 Shell is headquartered in London, England, the UK.

 For more details on the Colibri Conventional Gas Field, buy the profile here.